Vismai-Khanderao/CanDis-Bot/README.md

 - Retrieve announcements from course.
 Every Professor seems to send out announcements using different methods ._.
 The function is currently working for some courses, once I believe most methods are covered, I will add the commands to the README as fully functional.

 # How to use:

+### Important Notice:
+It has come to my attention that depending on the canvas url you use, the times retrieved are from different regions, sometimes not even from the zone of the institution.
+Hence the time zone in `canvas_handler.py` must be adjusted accordingly.
+Currently it is set for PST.

 ## Activating the bot in the server:
 Sending the command `!cd-track` or `!cd-mode` *activates* the bot in the server.